 - Strategic Messaging

 - Visual Brand Development

 - Brand Implementation

-Here’s our process, start to finish.
+Here’s our guide to church branding, start to finish.

 Part 1: Discovery